plone/training/testing/testing_robot.rst

     :language: none
     :lines: 24-66

-As we can see, a robot test file is composed in different sections:
+A robot test file is composed of different sections:

 - ``Settings``: where we can import test libraries, resource files and variable files.
-We can define metadata for test suites and test cases and we can also define some actions to do when a test starts (Setup) or finished (TearDown) like opening the browser or closing it.
+We can define metadata for test suites and test cases and we can also define some actions to perform when a test starts (Setup) or finishes (TearDown), such as opening the browser or closing it.
-- ``Variables`` (not used in the example): a section where we can define some variables that could be used everywhere in the test.
+- ``Variables`` (not used in this example): a section where we can define some variables that could be used everywhere in the test.
-- ``Test Cases``: a list of test scenarios based on available keywords
+- ``Test Cases``: a list of test scenarios based on available keywords.
-- ``Keywords``: a set of actions that we can do in the test.
+- ``Keywords``: a set of actions that we can perform during the test.

 Basically, a robot test is all about running test clauses (keywords).
-Every test case may contain one or more keywords, which are run sequentially – usually until the first of them fails.
+Every test case may contain one or more keywords, which are run sequentially – usually until one fails.

 Keywords can have arguments, and are separated from their arguments (and arguments from each other) using at least two spaces.

 .. note::

-  Keywords are defined in keyword libraries and as user keywords and they can be imported in a test in ``Settings`` section.
+  Keywords are defined in keyword libraries and as user keywords, and they can be imported into a test in the ``Settings`` section.

-  Keyword libraries can be Python libraries or XML-RPC-services.
+  Keyword libraries can be Python libraries or XML-RPC services.
   User keywords are just lists of test clauses reusing existing keywords or other user keywords.
   User keywords are described in the test suite, or imported from resource files.